data2health/edu-harmonization/README.md

 ## Project description
 There is outstanding expertise in mentoring and domain-specific training across the CTSA consortium.
 Enhancing the discoverability and dissemination of the associated educational and training materials developed across the CTSAs will have an immediate impact on the career development and workforce training capability.
 NCATS has already invested in N-Lighten, a federated platform for education resource sharing.
 Collaborating with the N-Lighten team, CD2H will support improving discoverability, metadata/ontology development, curating and enhancing content.
-This will also allow coordination with other NCATS efforts, like the Development, Implementation and AssessMent of Novel Training in Domain-based Competencies (DIAMOND) which offers a personalized pathway for training in clinical research.
-Targeted population of N-Lighten with exemplar materials from the CTSAs will provide immediate value and use.
-We will also work closely the CTSAs and associated working groups on identifying and prioritizing other personalized pathways to this resource.
+This will also allow coordination with other NCATS efforts, like the Development, Implementation and AssessMent of Novel Training in Domain-based Competencies (DIAMOND) which offers a personalized pathway for training in clinical research and the N-Ligthen resource.
+We will also work closely the CLIC EDU lead, CTSAs and associated working groups on identifying and prioritizing other personalized pathways to this resource.

 ## Alignment to program objectives
 TODO see [here](https://github.com/data2health/roadmap/blob/master/cd2h-foa.md)